 — Denise Levertov, Here and Now (1957)

-Marking the end of The Lune's thirty-title chapbook series, Autumn 2017 is a commencement ceremony led by six radically different contemporary voices: Sherry Luo, Nicholas Fuenzalida, Jaime Robles, Eleni Padden, Genelle Chaconas, and Curtis Romero.
-The resulting sextet of lyric and prose poetry forms a lunar ecology wherein the word surges, sits, chants and chats, alive in the magnetism of this mad maker's millennium.
+Marking the end of The Lune's thirty-title chapbook series and 2017 quarterly, Autumn is a commencement ceremony led by six contemporary voices: Sherry Luo, Nicholas Fuenzalida, Jaime Robles, Eleni Padden, Genelle Chaconas, and Curtis Romero.
+The resulting sextet of lyric and prose poetry leads us through civilized hells and congenital halls, charting the drama of the human body through personal and perceptual displacements.

-Luo's Imperative of the Night scintillates, nuclear and osmotic; Fuenzalida's The Slightest Bearing billows with the quiet jazz of memory; Robles's Memory Palace sings through the prism of home; Padden's All the Parts of the Animal dons oil-slick war paint for the party at the end of the world; Chaconas's Yet Wave will decorate and destroy you; and Romero's Harvest spins the vinyl of our ecstasy and error.
-As the night-force of winter waxes, we present to you a constellation of stars in contemporary letters.
+Luo's Imperative of the Night scintillates, nuclear and osmotic; Fuenzalida's The Slightest Bearing billows with the quiet jazz of memory, careful drawn breath; Robles's Memory Palace walks the prism of home on bird-light feet; Padden's All the Parts of the Animal dons oil-slick war paint for the party at the end of the world; Chaconas's Yet Wave refracts a person through Barnesian Nightwood fever dream and moral dyslexia; and Romero's Harvest spins the vinyl of analog humanity, unseduced by waxing mechanisms of concealment.

 Born and raised in the San Francisco Bay Area, Jaime Robles is a writer and visual artist.
 She has produced many of her texts as artist books, including Loup d’Oulipo (Woodland Editions, 2002) and Letters from Overseas (Woodland Editions, 2010), and her books are in collections at the Bancroft Library, University of California, Berkeley; the Beinecke Library, Yale University; and the Oulipo Archive in Paris, among others.
 She holds a doctorate in Creative Writing from the University of Exeter, UK.
 Her latest books of poetry, Anime Animus Anima (2010) and Hoard (2013), were published by Shearsman Books in the UK.